bhisaac/5eFP/5eFP-SRD.md

 When you have advantage or disadvantage and something in the game, such as the halfling’s Lucky trait, lets you reroll the d20, you can reroll only one of the dice.
 You choose which one.
 For example, if a halfling has advantage or disadvantage on an ability check and rolls a 1 and a 13, the halfling could use the Lucky trait to reroll the 1.

-You usually gain advantage or disadvantage through the use of special abilities, actions, or spells.
+You usually gain advantage or disadvantage through the use of special abilities, actions, spells, and certain game features.
 Inspiration can also give a character advantage.
 The GM can also decide that circumstances influence a roll in one direction or the other and grant advantage or impose disadvantage as a result.

 ## Proficiency Bonus